 If the weapon in question was a semi-automatic weapon, machine gun, an assault weapon, or a .50 BMG rifle, your prison term can increase sharply.
 A conviction in these cases can result in up to 12 years in prison.

 It’s important to remember that you will only face these penalties if you are convicted.
 Don’t face your assault charge alone.
 Speak to an experienced criminal defense lawyer in Los Angeles who understands firearm charges.

 Talk to a Los Angeles Assault with a Firearm Attorney for Free

-Don’t take chances with your future—get the legal help you need.
+Don’t take chances with your future.
+Get the legal help you need.
 The Simmrin Law Group is dedicated to defending cases like yours.
-We treat every client like it’s our own family member taking the stand.
+We treat every client like they are a member of our own family taking the stand.